 Today, I went to a local beach, Patong Beach.
 This area is a hot spot with lots of shops and souvineers and bars and so on.
 Felt sort of like spring break, but better – obviously.

 I had forgotten to pack a beach bag which I knew I would forget.
 No matter.
 I would buy a cheap bag here and use that.
 Fine.
 So I went in and out of little shops today, being pretty much harassed and shadowed by the owners and workers.
-So incredibly annoying and that gets me as I very much like my space.
+I am not used to that and it gets me, as I very much like my space.

 I bargained myself a bag and sarong from 1050 bhat to 500 even thought that is still too much.
 Exhilarating, though.

 I have been meaning to point out how tiny these people seem to me.
-Sometimes I can’t tell the girls from the boys as their body size and shape are so similar (right back to ewwww, you gross American men).
 But they are generally a tiny people.
 I have felt like I stick out since I landed in Bangkok.
 I am not that big but I tower over mostly everyone, and this woman seemed to think I need to shop the men’s department.
-I had a feeling that this is what they thought of me, but I know that when I walk through the streets, all they see is this:
+I had a feeling that this is what they thought of me, but now I know that when I walk through the streets, all they see is this:

 I finally settled on the beach and relaxed.
 I was alone with my thoughts – remind me not to do that again.
 I tried not to let that woman bother me, when I heard some people next to me speaking Italian.
 How lovely!
 I don’t mind listening to that all day.
 I turned to see these wonderful people when all of a sudden this happened: